Klepvink/CircleOn/README.md

 - At any point, you are able to enter SquareOff-commands in the terminal

 ## Missing features
-Right now, playing against an AI is not implemented, and third party integration was not taken into consideration when writing this.
-If you want to implement this, notes on how to control the LED's on the board are included in notes.txt.
-If you want to include this, you can do the following:
+Right now, playing against an AI is not fully implemented, and third party integration was not taken into consideration when writing this.
+A basic stockfish implementation is included by default.
+If you just want to play OTB, modify the self.bots list in UartComm.py.
-- Send the PGN-string to an API (like Lichess) or to a locally running engine (e.g. Stockfish)
-- Submit the move made by the API/engine to the ongoing chess.board instance
-- Indicate what move was made by the engine using the LED's on the board.
-Notes on how to do this are included in notes.txt
-- Repeat after a move was made by the human player

 ## Important information
 BLEAK (https://github.com/hbldh/bleak )-example code is included in this code, especially a modified version of the UART_service.py example script.
 This was done to allow for the testing of commands sent to and from the board.
 If you run this script without modification, you can directly enter commands to send to the board in your terminal to test functionality.